amaitou/PongAPI/README.md

 - **Endpoint:** `/api/logout/`
 - **Method:** `GET`
 - **Description:** Logs out the user by blacklisting their refresh token and clearing the relevant cookies.
+Requires authentication.

 #### Request